OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 # Browsers used by Office Add-ins

 Office Add-ins are web applications that are displayed using iFrames when running in Office on the web.
-They use an embedded browser control (also known as a webview) in Office for desktop and mobile clients.
+In Office for desktop and mobile clients, Office Add-ins use an embedded browser control (also known as a webview).
 Add-ins also need a JavaScript engine to run the JavaScript.
 Both the embedded browser and the engine are supplied by a browser installed on the user's computer.

 Which browser is used depends on: